The Best Roof Installation Process: Step-by-Step Guide

 Inspecting and Preparing the Roof Deck

-After removing the old roof, the roof deck—the foundation for your new roof—becomes the center of attention.
+After you tear off the old roof, the roof deck—the foundation for your new roof—becomes the center of attention.
 It’s imperative to start with a thorough inspection of the interior and exterior to identify any issues like sunlight penetration, water leaks, or signs of wood rot that could undermine the new roofing materials; it’s vital to address any detected weaknesses or damages.

 A robust and reliable roof deck allows the new roofing to fulfill its protective duties effectively.